TDT4237/moviereviews/README.md

 ### PHP

-When sending email, remember to add a `From:` header:
+When sending email, remember to add a `From:` header.
+Because it lowers the chance of it being classified as spam.

     $ret = mail($to,
                 "A Subject Here",